koordinates/kart/HOWTO-RELEASE.md

 6. Commit with a message like "Update Homebrew stable release to v1.2.3"

 7. Update `setup.py` to set `version=` to the next [development Python version](https://www.python.org/dev/peps/pep-0440/#developmental-releases) eg: `1.2.4.dev0`.
-It should always hang off the next patch version, not the next rc/beta.
+If it's an alpha/beta/rc release, then it should be set to the next _release version_ with `.dev0` appended.

 8. Commit with a message like "Set development version as v1.2.4.dev0"